 For this trip, I packed light.
 My Fujifilm X-T4, paired with the Fujinon XF35mm f2 R WR lens, was all I needed.
 If you’re into Fujifilm street photography in Singapore, this lens is a great choice of Fujifilm lenses for portraits and streets.
 It’s compact, lightweight, and lets you capture candid moments from a comfortable distance.
 While it’s not the best for wide landscapes or grand architecture, it’s perfect for capturing those raw, fleeting moments that make street photography special.

-I was in Singapore for a company event and stayed at Capri by Fraser in Chinatown for three days and two nights.
-Huge thanks to my company for the cozy stay—it really added to the experience.
+I was in Singapore for a company dinner and stayed at Capri by Fraser in Chinatown for three days and two nights.
+The cozy stay—it really added to the experience.
 The location was ideal, just a 10-minute walk from Chinatown’s vibrant streets.

 On my second day, I decided to start early—7:30 AM.
 The weather was cloudy, and the streets were still waking up.
 This calm vibe gave me the chance to ease into the session.
 As I wandered, I couldn’t help but admire the incredible murals and wall art scattered throughout Chinatown.
 If you’re looking for the best places for street photography in Singapore, Chinatown is a goldmine.